Research buying guide

 Start here when paper discovery and evidence gathering are the main jobs.

-Best for: Students, researchers, analysts, and knowledge workers who need to load a set of readings, briefs, or notes, then ask follow-up questions, make study assets, or turn the material into a listenable overview.
+Best for: Best for loading a set of readings, briefs, interview notes, or lecture material, then asking follow-up questions, making study assets, or turning the source pack into a listenable overview.

 NotebookLM makes the most sense when you already have a stack of material and need one place to question it, condense it, and reformat it without rebuilding context each time.
 Its real hook is the source-first notebook model plus audio overviews, which make dense documents easier to revisit.
 The tradeoff is that you are still trusting Google with the uploaded material, and polished summaries or audio can still smooth over details you should verify in the originals.